Skip to main content

 By KP January 30, 2026

-I've got four Sonos Era 100s in my apartment – a pair flanking my TV as surround speakers for my Sonos Beam, and a couple more scattered in other rooms for music.
-After a few months of daily use, these have become the workhorses of my audio setup.
-They handle everything from movie night surround sound to morning Spotify sessions to voice-controlled smart home commands, and they do all of it remarkably well.
+I've got four Sonos Era 100s in my apartment -- a stereo pair as surround speakers for my Sonos Beam, one in the bedroom, another in my home office.
+After several months of daily use, these have quietly become the workhorses of my entire audio setup.
+They handle everything from movie night surround sound to morning Spotify sessions to voice-controlled smart home commands, and they do all of it with a consistency I've come to take for granted.

 Design & Build